Definitive Guide to Student Debt Letters

 To get up to speed, download Who Must Comply.

-If you're in a state with debt letter legislation, our resources can bring you up to speed on your state's legislative requirements and help you understand how to comply.
-Our free resources include:
+If you’re in a state with debt letter legislation, our resources can bring you up to speed on your state’s legislative requirements and help you understand how to comply.
+Our FREE RESOURCES include:

-- The published legislation passed in your state.
+- Official legislation passed in your state.

 - A sample debt letter.